 Effective March 1, 2025, Mr. Michael F. Roman, former Executive Chairman of the Board of Directors, retired from his role as Executive Chairman, and as a director.
 The Board appointed Mr. William M. Brown, 3M's Chief Executive Officer, to serve as Chairman of the Board.
 To facilitate a smooth transition of the Chair role, Mr. Roman agreed to serve as Executive Advisor to the Board until he retires from 3M on May 1, 2025.
-We thank Mr. Roman for his many contributions to the Board and 3M, including in his role as Executive Chairman of the Board and chief Executive Officer.
+We thank Mr. Roman for his many contributions to the Board and 3M, including in his role as Executive Chairman of the Board and also in his prior roles with 3M, including as Chairman of the Board and Chief Executive Officer.